-(f) set tuition fees and the rates of other fees and service charges to be paid by students;
+(f) subject to The Advanced Education Administration Act and the regulations made under that Act, set tuition fees and the rates of other fees and service charges to be paid by students;

 (g) make by-laws respecting and prohibiting the parking or leaving of vehicles on property under the control of Red River College, including, but not limited to, by-laws respecting the following:

 (i) the places where, the times when and the conditions under which persons are authorized to park or are prohibited from parking or leaving vehicles,

 (ii) the placement of parking control signs, markings and meters prohibiting or governing the parking or leaving of vehicles,